 Semiconductor Manufacturing Services.
-Gross margin for our Semiconductor Manufacturing Services segment increased to 39.2% in the three months ended September 27, 2009.
+Gross margin for our Semiconductor Manufacturing Services segment increased to 39.2% in the three months ended September 30, 2010 from 37.9% in the three months ended September 27, 2009.
 This increase was primarily due to decrease in unit cost of sales resulting from a higher utilization of our manufacturing facilities and improved product mix.
 Gross profit increased by \$15.4 million due to a 46.5% increase in sales volume and 1.1% increase in average selling prices.
 Cost of sales for the three months ended September 30, 2010 increased by \$21.4 million compared to the three months ended September 28, 2009, which was primarily attributable to a \$2.9 million unfavorable impact resulting from the appreciation of the Korean won against the U.S. dollar, a \$6.2 million increase in material costs, a \$6.0 million increase in labor costs resulting from the increased sales volume and a \$5.3 million increase overhead costs related to maintenance, repair and supplies expense incurred for maintaining higher level of utilization of our manufacturing facilities.